s-wolvin/Climatology_of_OPGs_in_HMA/README.md

 Scripts created to load the terrain data from a WRF output file and facet the terrain (i.e., turn terrain into areas grouped by similar facing orienation, like mountain faces).
 The faceting algorithm was formulated by Wayne Gibson, Christopher Daly and George Taylor from Oregon State University, Corvallis, Oregon.
 It is used by the Parameter-elevation Regressions on Independent Slopes Model (PRISM).
 The algoirthm outlined can be found at https://prism.oregonstate.edu/documents/pubs/1997cac_derivationGrids_daly.pdf

 ## curveFitting
+Scripts created to evaluate, visualize, and quantify the relationship between precipitation and elevation using a linear and/or quadratric curve-fit based on the facets created from the faceting algorithm.

 ## hierarchicalClustering
 ### agglomerative